nazalnihad/video_animation/README.md

 # Video Watercolor Effect Generator

-This Python script applies a watercolor effect to a video while preserving its original audio.
+This Python script applies a watercolor effect to a video .
 It resizes and filters frames to create a visually appealing watercolor effect on each frame, maintaining the original audio.

 ## How to Use